mechfish/world_phone/README.txt

 Thanks to all the authors of Phone module and the other Drupal modules that inspired this one.

-This module makes use of Sam Collett's jQuery Selectboxes module, under the MIT and/or GPL licenses.
-Kudos to him, and see http://www.texotela.co.uk
+For the moment, this module incorporates Sam Collett's jQuery Selectboxes module, under its GPL license.
+See http://www.texotela.co.uk/